seakhtar/nsf-sbir/_timeline/step-1.md

 **Technology topic areas**

-Content here
+{% include tech-topics.html %}

 **Get pre-submission feedback**

 You can send an executive summary to one of our program directors to discuss your work and get feedback.
 Complete our short [executive summary form](https://docs.google.com/a/gsa.gov/forms/d/17AgL8vPQpWzfZ9VH034oHzd_JK7-gS-MjPJNoGbKwkY/edit) — a program director will get back to you shortly.

 **STTR**